JustinYSJSU/MazeGenerator/README.md

 - Make sure you have Java installed on your computer
   - Windows: Open the command prompt and type ``java -version``
   - Mac/Linux: Open the terminal and type ``java -version``

+- Navigate to the home page of this repository and click the "CODE" button (green) and select the download .zip option